integration-app/react-python-integration-examples/README.md

-# Node.js + React Integrations Page example
+# Python + React Integrations Page example

 Complete code example of displaying list of external apps that your users can connect to.
 The connection can then be used to run integrations.